 Other considerations that were not adequately addressed by the Corenbaum court:

--- Even cases that have reduced a plaintiff's recovery to the amount paid by a private health insurer have allowed evidence of the full amount billed to be presented to the jury as relevant to the issue of non-economic damages.
+- Even cases that have recognized that a reduction to plaintiff's recovery to the amount paid by a private health insurer would be appropriate, have allowed evidence of the full amount billed to be presented to the jury as relevant to the issue of non-economic damages.
 In Nishihama v.
 City and County of San Francisco (2001) 93 Cal.App.4th 298, the court stated: "There is no reason to assume that the usual rates provided a less accurate indicator of the extent of plaintiff's injuries than did the specially negotiated rates obtained by Blue Cross.
 Indeed, the opposite is more likely to be true."
 In Greer v.
 Buzgheia, (2006) 141 Cal.App.4th 1150, the court held that neither Nishihama nor Hanif v.
 Housing Authority (1988) 200 Cal.App.3d 635 "holds that evidence of the reasonable cost of medical care may not be admitted.
 Indeed, Nishihama suggests just the opposite: Such evidence gives the jury a more complete picture of the extent of a plaintiff's injuries."

 Practitioners should be on the lookout for what other California appellate districts do, when faced with this question.